Melanie Kurt: Repertoire

-Considering the obstacles Melanie Kurt had to master – the first World War I, later the advent of the Nazis – she had an extraordinary career, though she was never an overnight star, but built her fame very gradually and with great discipline.

-Her long way to the top is mirrored in a large and diverse repertoire: Though Kurt was most famous as a Wagner singer – she appeared as Isolde in Tristan und Isolde 49 times during her three years with the Met –, she also sang Verdi-roles (the title role in Aida, Amelia in Un ballo in maschera), the protagonist in Beethoven's Fidelio, Mozart's Pamina (Die Zauberflöte) and Donna Anna (Don Giovanni), Rachel in Halévy's La Juive, several roles in operas by Ruggiero Leoncavallo, Richard Strauss (the Marschallin in Der Rosenkavalier), Christoph Willibald Gluck, even Handel.
+Kurt was most famous as a Wagner singer; she appeared as Isolde in Tristan und Isolde 49 times during her three years with the Met.
+Her Verdi roles included the title role in Aida and Amelia in Un ballo in maschera.
+She portrayed the title role in Beethoven's Fidelio, Mozart's Pamina in Die Zauberflöte and Donna Anna in Don Giovanni, Rachel in Halévy's La Juive, several roles in operas by Ruggiero Leoncavallo, Richard Strauss including in Marschallin in Der Rosenkavalier, Christoph Willibald Gluck and George Frideric Handel.

 She made many recordings – often with partners like Jacques Urlus or Friedrich Schorr – that are sought after by collectors today, especially those from the period between 1910 and 1915.